Anivice/Sysdarft/doc/Sysdarft.md

 and the scope of the project has grown so enormous that revising the code base is painful and seemingly unnecessary.

 Similarly,
-this means that modifying the contents of either type of registers will affect content inside all types of registers.
+this means that modifying the contents of either type of registers affects content inside all types of registers.

 ### Registers